 Leg strengthening exercises for cycling

 Extend your left leg behind and bring it forward to your right leg.
 Bend this knee so you are in a lunge position and bring forward your arms to balance.
 Now jump up and switch legs in the air, landing on the other leg forward.

 You would need to stand against a wall.
 Your feet should be shoulder-width apart.
 Straighten your back by pulling your shoulders back.
-Take your right leg and arms in the front while sending hips back to a squat.
-Without lifting your heel, get as low as into the squat as possible while maintaining your balance. stand back up slowly, exhaling as you rise.
+Take your right leg and arms in the front while sending your hips back to a squat.
+Without lifting your heel, get as low into the squat as possible while maintaining your balance. stand back up slowly, exhaling as you rise.
 Repeat on the other side.

 Gym exercises for cyclists

 Seated on a leg press machine, place your feet about hip-width apart on the platform.
-With all your force, push the sled while straightening legs.
+With all your force, push the sled while straightening your legs.
 Unlock the sled and bend at the hips and knees to lower the sled until your legs are in a 90-degree position.
 Push back to start and repeat.

-Sit on the floor with knees bent, heels touching the floor.
+Sit on the floor with knees bent, and heels touching the floor.
 Hold a dumbbell in both hands near your chest with relaxed shoulders.
 Lean straight back from the hips, keeping your back straight, and only engage the abs.
 Your arms should be close to the body, heels touching the floor.
-Twist from the waist to the left, then center and then right.
+Twist from the waist to the left, then center, and then right.
 Return to the starting position.
 Continue alternating sides.

 Weight training for cycling

 This is a must-include exercise in any fitness regime.
 Deadlifts are great for cyclists as they target the hip and hamstring muscles.
 They help maintain correct posture and build strength so each leg supports load independently.
 Start with a little weight and aim to get the technique right.
 Do each rep slowly with a slightly bent knee, slightly arched back, and tightened core.